Harold Reynolds: Professional career

 On September 30, 1990, Reynolds was the last man to bat at Comiskey Park.
 He grounded out against Chicago White Sox pitcher Bobby Thigpen to close out a 2–1 White Sox win.

-In 1991, Reynolds won the Roberto Clemente Award, given annually to a MLB player selected for his character and charitable contributions to his community.
+In 1991, Reynolds won the Roberto Clemente Award, given annually to an MLB player selected for his character and charitable contributions to his community.

 Reynolds (left) receives a thumbs up from President Bill Clinton before Opening Day at Camden Yards in 1993.

 On October 26, 1992, Reynolds was granted free agency.
 He signed a one-year, $1.65 million contract with the Baltimore Orioles on December 11, 1992.
 He played in 145 games with the Orioles, batting .252 with four home runs and 47 RBI.
 After one season with the Orioles, he again entered free agency on October 29, 1993.
 Reynolds signed a minor league contract with the San Diego Padres on January 28, 1994, before being traded to the California Angels on March 29 for Hilly Hathaway.
 The 1994 season was Reynolds' final season in the major leagues.

 Reynolds led the league in double plays turned by a second baseman five times and in errors committed by a second baseman four times, and won three Gold Glove awards for his play at second base.